symfony/symfony-docs/frontend/asset_mapper.rst

     <script type="module">import 'app';</script>

-So far, we've output an ``importmap`` and even hinted to the browser that it should preload some files.
-But we haven't actually told the browser to parse and execute any JavaScript.
+So far, the snippets shown export an ``importmap`` and even hinted to the browser that it should preload some files.
+But the browser hasn't yet been told to actually parse and execute any JavaScript.
 This line does that: it imports the ``app`` entry, which causes the code in ``assets/app.js`` to be executed.

 Importing Specific Files From a 3rd Party Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~